Originally Published on February 19, 2020. Last Updated on January 3, 2024.

+A pool is the centerpiece of many desert homes.
+Make the most of this space with waterproof outdoor furniture.
 Chaise lounges are perfect for working on your tan or dozing off after sunset.
 Add a small dining set nearby so the kids can enjoy a quick snack or popsicle break before cannonballing back into the pool.
-Further amplify the space by incorporating an Adirondack set fitted with a large umbrella so you can oversee the fun while relaxing in the shade.
+Incorporate an Adirondack set fitted with a large umbrella so you can oversee the fun while relaxing in the shade.

-Additional Styling Considerations
+Additional Styling Ideas

 Implement Unexpected Statement Pieces